Map implemented as a linked-list of key-value pairs ("Associations").

 import Blob "mo:base/Blob";

-Some built in features not listed in this module:
+Some built-in features are not listed in this module:

 Blob